mostafa-abdelbrr-silverkey/LLBLGen.Pagination/README.md

 - Create a DB query called Restaurant (if you change the name, update the connection strings in all projects).
 - Run `LLBLGen.Pagination.Migration` with `--up` argument.
 - You should have a schema as documented above.
+- For LLBLGen project, add `Customer`, `Order`, and `Receipt` tables, reverse-engineer entities, and add one Dervied Model of the type `DTO Class Model` then add a derived element called `CustomerView` and choose the root entity `Customer` and first-level children and first-level subchildren entities too.
+All code generation tasks target .NET 8 since .NET 10 is not included yet.

 ## Issue
-When using pagination with projection without a WHERE clause or with a non-restrictive one, it leads to a complex query that accesses all rows instead of applying it to the rows included in the requested page.
+When using pagination with projection without a WHERE clause or with a non-restrictive one, it leads to a complex query that accesses all rows instead of only applying it to the rows included in the requested page.

 ## How to reproduce the issue
 Run `LLBLGen.Pagination` project.
 It has multiple different scenarios, documented below.
 Make sure you have ORM Profiler running.
-A log and snapshot of an example run are included for ease of access.

 For all scenarios, the basic query is to get rows from the table `Customer` using a WHERE clause that returns a lot of rows for illustration and apply pagination.

+All scenarios have a timeout of 30 seconds to avoid consuming all available RAM in case things go wrong.

+In the build output folder, you can find a `logs` folder with a log file per scenario, and there is a copy attached at the repository root in `SampleLogs` too.
+The logs include generated queries too.

+You can also find a snapshot from ORM Profiler in the repository root.

 ## Scenario 1: Pagination without projection.
 Simply fetches 50 rows (page size is 50).